qcom/html-generator/src/app.coffee.md

 		product = {}
 		details = {}

-For each product, we iterate over every key and value on our api handle, but only if the value is not null or undefined and if it is an array or object, it is not empty.
+For each product, we iterate over every key and value on our api handle, but only if the value is not empty (in other words, it is not null or undefined and if it is an array or object, it has at least one key/value pair).

-		for key, val of apiProduct when val? and (notComposite(val) or notEmpty(val))
+		for key, val of apiProduct when notEmpty(val)

 If the current key has an associated function in `handlers`, evaluate the filter and update `product` as long as the resultant value is not empty.
 The inclusion of this assignment and validation boilerplate in the `apiProduct` iteration frees the filter functions from having to obfuscate their meaning with irrelevant and redundant assginment statements.